 Is it safe for dogs to eat grass?

-Additionally, it’s smart to keep an eye on what your dog is eating besides grass, such as toxic weeds or flowers growing in your garden.
+Additionally, it’s a good idea to keep an eye on all of your dog’s plant-eating behaviors because weeds or flowers growing in a garden can be toxic to your pup.

 What to watch out for